 A: The library is a public space and there is no cost to come and read books in the library.

-A: Children under 3 must be accompanied and supervised by a responsible adult at all times.
-Children under 8 need to be accompanied by an adult or older sibling who can take responsibility for them.
+A: Children under age 7 must be accompanied and supervised by a responsible adult at all times.

 A: No, there is absolutely no eating or drinking in the library.